Manisha1808/car-defect-detection-ai/README.md

 # 🚗 AI Vehicle Damage Detection System

 A full-stack AI application that detects vehicle defects from uploaded images and generates an automated inspection report.

-The system uses a **YOLO-based object detection model** integrated with a **Flask backend** and a **React frontend dashboard**.
+The system integrates a **YOLO object detection model** with a **Flask backend API** and a **React frontend dashboard**.

 ---

 ## 📌 Project Overview

-This project demonstrates how **computer vision can be used for automated vehicle inspection**.
+This project demonstrates how computer vision can automate vehicle inspection.

-Users can upload an image of a vehicle, and the system detects possible defects using an object detection model.
-The results are displayed visually along with a structured **AI inspection report** including:
+Users upload a vehicle image and the system:

+- Detects defects using a YOLO model
+- Draws bounding boxes around detected damages
+- Generates an AI inspection report

+The report includes:
 - defect type
 - confidence score
 - severity classification